5 budget planning tips

 3. Set a goal

-With all your expenses in categories, add your income so you can see where you spend your money and how much is left over at the end of each pay period.
+With all your expenses in different categories, add your income so you can see where you spend your money and how much is left over at the end of each pay period.
 Now set yourself a goal, such as saving for a holiday, a deposit for your first home, or paying off some of your existing home loan.
-Work out how much money you’d like to save for your goal in a year and then divide by 12 to determine what you need each month.
+Work out how much money you’d like to save for your goal in a year and then divide by 12 to determine what you need to save each month.
 If your current savings covers it then you’re on track.
 If not, you’ll need to look at your categories and work out where you can spend less.
 Perhaps you can pack lunch each day rather than buying it – how much would that save?
 Now adjust your budget for this change and see what a difference it makes.

 4. Automate your budget